Legal Advice for Compensation Insurance Claims & TPD Payouts

 What types of damages can be claimed against public liability insurance?

-When you win a public liability claim, you can seek damages for economic losses and non-economic losses, including pain and suffering.
+A damages payout for a public liability claim includes payments for economic and non-economic losses, including pain and suffering.

 What if I have a public liability accident at work?